abdel792/dayOfTheWeek/readme.md

 ## Changes for 3.1 ##

-*	 Back to the old format for the day of the week because it allows to recognize a greater number of languages;
+*	 Back to the previous format for the day of the week because it allows to recognize a greater number of languages;
 *	 Improved the accessibility of the date selector with recognition of the 3 fields 'Day', 'Month' and 'Year', and their respective values;
 *	 Added a technique for the integration of the Georgian language for the recognition of the days of the week;
 *	 Added a configuration dialog box to enable or disable the accessibility of the date selector;